-Displays the total number of contacts or items waiting in queue for each channel that you have been assigned to handle.
-You can click on a specific channel icon to open the Active Queues window, which displays a more detailed list of that specific queue, including contacts that might have already been assigned to you.
-This detailed list is organized by skill, displaying active skills for each queue's channel type.
-Within each skill, you can also see how many agents are active for that skill and their correlating state, indicated by the number beside the green (Available), orange (Working), and red (Unavailable) circles.
+Displays the total number of contacts or items waiting in queue for each channel you are assigned to.
+You can click on a specific channel icon to open the Active Queues window.
+This window displays a more detailed list of that specific queue, including contacts that might have already been assigned to you.
+This list is organized by skill, displaying active skills for each queue's channel type.
+Within each skill, you can also see how many agents are active for that skill and how many of them are in each state.
+This is indicated by the number next to the green (Available), orange (Working), and red (Unavailable) circles.

-If you see a discrepancy between the more detailed Active Queues window and the general queue number under the channel icon, that may be from unique circumstances such as an inactive skill assigned to you, personal items you have queued, and so forth.
+Sometimes there may be a discrepancy between the Active Queues window and the general queue number under the channel icon.
+This can be from unique circumstances such as an inactive skill assigned to you, personal items you have queued, and so forth.